apostrophecms/docs/docs/guide/core-widgets.md

 },
 ```

-You can configure only one of the two sections (`toolbar` or `styles`), and use the default configuration for the other.
+If you prefer, you can configure only one of the two sections (`toolbar` or `styles`), and keep the default configuration for the other.

 **You can also set your own default** rich text options.
 Avoid adding the same options repeatedly by configuring these options on the `@apostrophecms/rich-text-widget` module.